IAnalyzeGenomes/CallVars/README.md

 A snakemake variant calling pipeline for a single sample Illumina short paired-end reads

-This is a snakemake pipeline for doing preliminary NGS analysis of converting raw Illumina short paired-end reads to a list of somatic and/or germline variants.
+This is a snakemake pipeline for doing preliminary NGS analysis for converting raw Illumina short paired-end reads to a list of somatic and/or germline variants.

 Snakemake NGS analysis workflow:
 1) Pre-processing using Cutadapt